cabforum/cabforum.org/content/posts/2024/2024-10-f2f63-seattle/forum/index.md

 Wayne Thayer (Fastly) asked about Root inclusion status.
 It has been over 2 years since Fastly submitted a root inclusion request.
 Karina Sirota-Goodley (Microsoft) responded that new root CAs are still not being approved.
 This will be announced the moment this becomes available again.

 Michael Slaughter (Amazon Trust Services) asked about the recommendations.
-He asked if there will be an interoperability concnern if the recommendations are not implemented.
+He asked if there will be an interoperability concern if the recommendations are not implemented.
 Karina responded that the recommendations are based on best practices especially with larger CRLs.
 These are suggestions to reduce potential issues with Windows.

 ### CISCO Root Program Update